ayush268/Code.Fun.Do/Cognitive-Speech-STT-Windows-master/README.md

+# Changes made by Harish, so far
+Removing(actually hiding) the requirement for the Bing Speech API subscription key.

 # Microsoft Bing Speech API: Windows Speech-to-Text Sample
 This repo contains the Windows client library & sample for using Speech-to-Text in the Microsoft Bing Speech API, an offering within [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services), formerly known as Project Oxford.
 * [Learn about the Bing Speech API](https://www.microsoft.com/cognitive-services/en-us/speech-api)